damonallison/swift-fundamentals/README.md

 #### Objects ####

 * How to hide local class vars from the class's public interface?
+    * What are the access rules in swift? (private, public, etc..)

 * What is protocol composition?

 * Primitive types : lists and API.
 (All value types?)